 Life cycle assessment (LCA), in simplified definition, is a task that uncovers all environmental effects a process or a product creates.
 It is a difficult task and one that is complex.
 Why is it so complex?
 Mainly, because the environment can be harmed in multiple ways and because emissions can have multiple levels of impact.
 A usual life cycle analysis focuses on six different goals or six ways in which the environment needs to be protected.
 To mention the most important ones: there is the greenhouse effect, the ozone hole, eutrophication, noise emission, human toxicity and eco toxicity.
 Including all six of these concerns in a single analysis takes a lot of expertise and requires sophisticated LCA tools.
 The complexity of LCA, however, can be drastically reduced by limiting the analysis to one single environmental effect.
-That is exactly what carbon and water footprints allow: a reduced LCA that exclusively assesses one type of emission, or one type of in- and output.
+That is exactly what carbon footprints allow: a reduced LCA that exclusively assesses one type of emission, or one type of in- and output.

 By reducing the complexity of LCAs to one level of impact, you take life cycle thinking one step toward practical relevance.
 This is the reason why full LCAs seem to remain prominent in the academic sector, whereas carbon footprints have clearly entered into wide-spread use in business.

 Life Cycle Thinking for Practitioners: Single Score Footprinting

 Results for carbon footprints, be it for organizations, processes or products, comprise one figure.
 One figure, one single score, can be compared to others.
 As long as you follow a uniform methodology, e.g. ISO 14067 for carbon footprinting, this single score is very significant.
 Product carbon footprints which show the carbon footprint figure for one functional entity, hence one product, have a huge potential for customers to compare products and choose the least polluting.